ucbds-infra/otter-grader/docs/workflow/executing_submissions/otter_grade.rst

 Requirements
 ++++++++++++

-The Docker image used for grading will be built as described in the `Otter Generatte
+The Docker image used for grading will be built as described in the :ref:`Otter Generatte
-<../otter_generate/container_image.md>`_ section.
-If you require any packages not listed there, or
+<workflow_otter_generate_container_image>` section.
+If you require any packages not listed there,
-among the dependencies of any packages above, you should create a requirements.txt file *containing only those packages* and use it when running your configuration generator.
+or among the dependencies of any packages above, you should create a requirements.txt file *containing only those packages* and use it when running your configuration generator.

 Support Files